At the ARZT (Doctor) in GERMAN: What to say!

 (You gotta go to the doctor.
 He’ll prescribe you antibiotics).

-2. Einen Termin vereinbaren (To make an appointment)
+2. Einen Termin vereinbaren (To make an appointment at the doctor in German)

 Hausarztpraxis Dr. Steiner…